 A majority of lenders use simple interest contracts for car loans.
-Simple interest auto loans are those where the interest is computed on a daily basis.
+Simple-interest auto loans are those where the interest is computed on a daily basis.
 It sounds daunting when you think about interest accruing every day, but simple interest auto loans are actually structured in a way that presents the consumer with opportunities to save money.

 How Long Should My Car Loan Be?

 When determining what kind of car payment you can afford, it is important to recognize that there is a bigger picture to focus on.
-While a longer loan term will come with lower monthly payments, it will also result in a higher interest charges.
+While a longer loan term will come with lower monthly payments, it will also result in higher interest charges.

 For buyers with bad credit, it is especially important they think in terms of total cost, rather than monthly payment.
-Since these borrowers are viewed as a greater lending risk, they'll probably be faced with an APR that's higher than average.
+Since these borrowers are viewed as having a greater lending risk, they'll probably be faced with an APR that's higher than average.

 While it is important to budget for a monthly car payment, extending the term can greatly increase the overall cost of the loan.
-Therefore, the first step in saving money should be to shorten the loan term as much as the budget allows.
+Therefore, the first step in saving money should be to shorten the loan term as much as your budget allows.

-When taking out a car loan, the contract specifies the interest rate, the loan term and the monthly payment.
+When taking out a car loan, the contract specifies the interest rate, the loan term, and the monthly payment.
 If the loan is a simple interest contract (and most are), borrowers can take advantage of how they work to reduce the total interest expense.

 With a simple interest auto loan, interest accrues on a daily basis based on the outstanding balance (principal balance).
 Basically, the higher the principal balance, the more interest will accrue.
 So, the amount of interest that accrues will be highest at the beginning of the loan when the outstanding balance is highest.